 During the initial ‘developmental phase’, researchers found that breastfed or partially breastfed infants had significantly higher levels of Bifidobacterium, in particular Bifidobacterium breve & Bifodbacterium bifidum.
 As probiotic experts, we know all about this beneficial genus of bacteria and are very familiar with its benefits.
 There has been an increasing amount of evidence2, 3, 4, 5 highlighting the important of breastfeeding, as it contains crucial bioactive components for gut development such as prebiotics, immune factors, nutrients and beneficial microbes.
-To find out more about probiotics and breastfeeding, take a look at this blog in the Probiotics Learning Lab.
+To find out more about probiotics and breastfeeding, head over to the Probiotics Learning Lab.

 Birth mode also significantly impacted the microbiome.
 Vaginal birth resulted in a temporary increase in Bacteroides, and this bacterial genus was associated with increasing gut diversity and maturation of the microbiome.
-Learn more by heading over to our blog by Kerry on vaginal fluid swabbing for caesarean babies, over in the Probiotics Learning Lab.
+Learn more with our blog on 'vaginal fluid swabbing for caesarean babies' over on the Probiotics Learning Lab.

-Variants ranging from geographical location, to exposure, to pets (see Probiotics Learning Lab), also had an impact on microbial development and its symbiotic relationship with our immune system.
+Variants ranging from geographical location, to exposure to dogs (see Probiotics Learning Lab), also had an impact on microbial development and its symbiotic relationship with our immune system.

 Moreover, these first phases of gut development are important not just during early life.
 Research is highlighting our microbial foundations may be associated with a range of potential diseases health issues in later life, including obesity, asthma and allergies.
 For more information on this, check out our Learning Lab for past studies on the importance of the gut microbiome in early life.

-Also, it’s important to note that gut development doesn’t fully stop at 2.5 years of age - our microbiomes are constantly challenged throughout life from stimuli like antibiotics, stress, and diet, to name a few.
+Also, it’s important to note that gut development doesn’t fully stop at 2.5 years of age - our microbiomes are constantly challenged throughout life from stimuli like antibiotics (head over to the Learning Lab to find out more), stress, and diet, to name a few.
 We are also seeing significant changes in our microbiomes as we reach the elderly life stage, with an overall decrease in diversity and a reduction in Bifidobacteria.

 Now we know why - and more recently, how - good bacteria colonise in the gut, what can we do with this information?
 Senior author Joseph Petrosino said: